inshakanue/kanueventures/README.md

 ## 🌐 Deployment

 The site is deployed via Lovable Cloud.
-Frontend changes require clicking "Update" in the publish dialog, while backend changes deploy automatically.

 ## 📧 Contact

-For inquiries about Kanue Ventures, please use the contact form on the website or visit our office in South Kashmir.
+For inquiries about Kanue Ventures, please send us a direct email or use the contact form on the website.

 ## 📄 License